akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 # Overview

-In order to check, score and get recommendations on the product data that truly matters to craft a great product experience, you can disable Data Quality Insights for non relevant attribute groups (ie. ERP, internal…).
+In order to check, score and get recommendations on the product data that truly matters to craft a great product experience, you can disable Data Quality Insights for non-relevant attribute groups (ie. ERP, internal…).
 By doing so, you will be able to highlight the quality of the attributes that are the most valuable for your customers.

 :::info